joeabbey/gm/README.md

 - `scripts/check-updates.js` resolves the currently installed global versions (via `npm ls -g`) and the latest published versions (via `npm view`).
 Results are cached as JSON and reused until the TTL expires.
 - `scripts/render-message.js` is invoked on each prompt to surface succinct notices when updates are pending.
 With `--verbose`, it can also list missing packages.
 - `bin/gm` glues everything together, exposes `gm prompt init`, and powers the helper aliases.
+- `lib/config.js`, `lib/status.js`, and `lib/doctor.js` provide focused helpers for package management, status summaries, and environment diagnostics.
+- `lib/claude.js` detects the native `claude` binary so gm can treat it as the authoritative install for `@anthropic-ai/claude-code`.

 Because the check script uses `npm view`, it requires network access the first time it runs after the TTL expires.
 Subsequent prompts stay fast and rely on the cached status file.